Canon 1Ds Mark III vs 1DX Mark II

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More modern: Reflects 8 years and 5 months of technical progress since the 1Ds Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1DX Mark II is the clear winner of the contest (10 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the contest (13 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.